BabylonJS/Documentation/content/communityExtensions/Unity/03_ShaderMaterials.md

 ## Shader Controller Scripts

 The shader controller class is used to interface between the Unity Material inspector properties and the native **BABYLON.PushMaterial** sub class properties.
-The controller class uses the shader properties specfied in the custom shader material (.shader) asset.
+The controller class uses the shader properties specified in the custom shader material (.shader) asset.
 It reads the properties from the material inspector properties and assigns them to the native shader material properties.

 You can create a custom shader controller script from the **Create** menu at the top left of the Project panel or by selecting **Assets > Create > Babylon > Babylon TypeScript > Shader Controller** from the main menu.